UnfamousThomas/loputoo-example/README.md

 that by default blocks deletion for a few minutes.

 In `./service/` You have some metric based scaling logic that can be used by a Game Autoscaler.

+And finally, in `./deployments/` you can see matching deployments for the created application.